mbmccormick/mbmccormick.github.io/_posts/2011-01-27-creating-github-style-post-receive-webhooks-in-gitosis.md

   - git
   - tutorial
 ---
-#

-As I mentioned in an [earlier blog post][1], I’ve been working on the first product for my business.
-The tool that I’m writing is really geared toward helping freelance software developers keep track of their projects.
-No, this is not just another project management system, in fact, I don’t even know that I would consider it project management software.
+As I mentioned in an [earlier blog post][1], I've been working on the first product for my business.
+The tool that I'm writing is really geared toward helping freelance software developers keep track of their projects.
+No, this is not just another project management system, in fact, I don't even know that I would consider it project management software.

  [1]: http://mbmccormick.com/2010/12/rapid-application-development-with-limonade-and-php/